 Give Proper Notice When Making Requests

-All requests for A/V services and equipment, no matter how simple, must be placed through the Law Events online system.
+All requests for A/V services and equipment, no matter how simple, should be placed through the Law Events online system.
 Advance notice is extremely important, especially if it requires staff to work overtime and weekends.
 Give as much notice as possible for major events (at least a month for symposia, one week but preferably more for video conferences).
 Even simple requests must be made at least two working days in advance to ensure availability of equipment and support staff.
-A list of all symposia speakers contact information must be sent to firstname.lastname@example.org at least two weeks prior to a symposium so that each speaker's A/V needs during the symposium can be determined in advance.

 Submitting Work Requests